LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextWarehouse/ContextSessionStore.md

 ```

-#### Delete a Group of properties
+#### Delete a sessionID (Group of properties)

-Delete groupID would be used if brands wants to delete a set of session attributes within a namespace.
+Delete sessionID would be used if brands wants to delete a set of session attributes within a namespace.
 For instance after the attributes have been used in a conversational journey they may decide to delete the values at the logical end of the conversation.

 <table>